sarkershantonu/Automation-Getting-Started/README.md

 # Automation-Getting-Started
 This repository contains only getting started projects for different automation framework.

-language : java (mainly ), python is also good.
+language : java (mainly ), python .

 # Target :
 - To help new automation people to start project